-It is not known whether apomorphine is excreted in human milk.
-Because many drugs are excreted in human milk and because of the potential for serious adverse reactions in nursing infants from apomorphine, a decision should be made as to whether to discontinue nursing or to discontinue the drug, taking into account the importance of the drug to the mother.
+It is not known whether this drug is excreted in human milk.
+Because many drugs are excreted in human milk and because of the potential for serious adverse reactions in nursing infants from APOKYN, a decision should be made as to whether to discontinue nursing or to discontinue the drug, taking into account the importance of the drug to the mother.

-In the apomorphine clinical development program, there were 239 patients less than 65 years of age and 311 who were 65 years of age or older.
-Adverse events were about equally common in older and younger patients (90 vs 87%), but with older patients more likely to experience confusion and hallucinations.
-Serious adverse events (life-threatening events or events resulting in hospitalization and/or increased disability) were also more common in older patients (27 vs 17%), with older patients more likely to fall (experiencing bone and joint injuries), have cardiovascular events, develop respiratory disorders, and have gastrointestinal events.
-Older patients were more likely to discontinue apomorphine treatment as a result of adverse events (29 vs 21%).
+In the APOKYN clinical development program, there were 239 patients less than age 65 treated with APOKYN and 311 patients who were age 65 years of age or older.
+Confusion and hallucinations were reported more frequently with patients age 65 and older compared to patients with less than age 65.
+Serious adverse reactions (life-threatening events or events resulting in hospitalization and/or increased disability) were also more common in patients age 65 and older.
+Patients age 65 and older were more likely to fall (experiencing bone and joint injuries), have cardiovascular events, develop respiratory disorders, and have gastrointestinal events.
+Patients age 65 and above were also more likely to discontinue APOKYN treatment as a result of one or more adverse reactions.

 This monograph has been modified to include the generic and brand name in many instances.

 Apokyn - User Reviews

 Now you can gain knowledge and insight about a drug treatment with Patient Discussions.

 Report Problems to the Food and Drug Administration

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit the FDA MedWatch website or call 1-800-FDA-1088.

 Get breaking medical news.